IvnGlvn/AdidasSales2020-2021/Adidas_Sales_Report/Adidas_SQL_Analysis.md

 -December4.44%(2020)-----------------------8.49% (2021)

-The information gathered based on months, is specially interesting in 2020 where we see in the months from January to May, where we see stability in the % of sales, but afterwards we start to see big variability on the sales each month.
+The information gathered based on months is especially interesting in 2020 where we see in the months from January to May, where we see stability in the % of sales, but afterward we start to see big variability on the sales each month.
 In this case is easy to interpret that since the COVID pandemic started in the beginning of 2020, the spending was normal at the beginning of the year, but later on doubts about general economic stability could have hurt the sales.
-In 2021 where the sales are around 4 times larger than 2020, the economic situation was also more stable, which could potentially explain why the sales were also stable.
+In 2021 when the sales were around 4 times larger than in 2020, the economic situation was also more stable, which could potentially explain why the sales were also stable.